Danlaw Technologies India Ltd Directors Report.

 Danlaws internal financial control systems are commensurate with its size and the nature of its operations.
 These have been designed to provide reasonable assurance with regard to recording and providing reliable financial and operational information, complying with applicable statutes, executing transactions with proper authorization and ensuring compliance of corporate governance.

-The Company has a wholly owned subsidiary in USA, Danlaw Technologies, Inc. Performance and financial position has been given above in the financial results.
+The Company has a wholly owned subsidiary in USA, Danlaw Technologies Inc and Danlaw Electronics Assembly Limited become subsidiary with effect from 18th June, 2018.
+Performance and financial position have been given above in the financial results.

 Deposits from public

 The Company has not accepted any deposits from public and as such, no amount on account of principal or interest on deposits from public was outstanding as on the data of the balance sheet.